crazycodeop/MyCRM/README.md

 # MyCRM
-This is a simple CRM system built with Python and Django.
+This is a CRM system built with Python and Django.